aaakpinar/srl-isolated-oob/README.md

-# Isolated OOB Management Network Lab
+# Isolated OOB Management Network Lab with SR Linux

 ## Overview

-This lab demonstrates a secure out-of-band (OOB) management network architecture using Nokia SR Linux switches.
+This lab demonstrates a secure out-of-band (OOB) management network architecture using Nokia SR Linux 7215 IXS A1 switches.
 The design implements multiple layers of security to isolate BMC/management traffic while allowing access to a management server.

 ## Architecture